dgox16/oldworld.nvim/README.md

 ## ⚙️ Configuration

-The theme will use the default themes unless you change the default configuration shown below:
+The theme will use the default values unless you change the default configuration shown below:

 ```lua
 local default_config = {